 These islands (Chagos Islands) are British overseas territory under the jurisdiction of United Kingdom.

-Islands have been inhabited for some centuries but the marine life here has been very well preserved, sea water here is impeccably clean.
+Islands have been inhabited for some centuries but the marine life here has been very well preserved, seawater here is impeccably clean.
 Many endemic species have been found but most of underwater life remains unexplored.
-Unfortunately the original forest on larger islands has been replaced with coconut plantations, but nevertheless here have been found some endemic species of insects.
+Unfortunately, the original forest on larger islands has been replaced with coconut plantations, but nevertheless, there have been found some endemic species of insects.

 - Boddam Church – Salomon Islands.
 Ruins of Chagossian church in abandoned plantation village.